moffin-tech/api-examples/request-forms/README.md

  console.log('Email Response Body', smsData)
 ```

-Both Email and SMS return some data, than can be used to check if the SMS or Email was sent without issues, as well as the remaining attempts for that code.
+Both Email and SMS return some data, that can be used to check if the SMS or Email was sent without issues, as well as the remaining attempts for that code.
 Keep in mind that our API only allows sending one message every 2 minutes, so this endpoint may fail if you use it multiple times for the same form.

 ```json5
 // SMS Response Body